Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 So this along with the lack of a touch screen is a big turn-off particularly because of how well it blends other components.

-The catch 22 here is while I like that this monitor doesn't require an internet connection, I also think it would've benefited from it.
+The catch 22 here is that while I like that this monitor doesn't require an internet connection, I also think it would've benefited from it.

 On one hand not having a network connection makes the baby monitor more secure and accessible to people, but you're also limiting what it can do.
 For example, I can't check the camera if I'm away from home.